Sharly-Chess/sharly-chess.github.io/docs/getting-started/installation.en.md

 Each time you start the application, _Sharly Chess_ checks if a more recent release is available.

-When a new release is found, you are proposed to install it at the same level as the release you use.
+When a new release is found, you are proposed to install it into the parent directory of the current version.

 ### Uninstalling _Sharly Chess_

 To uninstall _Sharly Chess_, simply delete the folder where you installed it.  _Sharly Chess_ doesn't install and extra files elsewhere and doesn't create any registry entries, so it will be completely removed from your system.

+{: .warning }
-> ⚠️ Note however that your events will also be stored in this folder, so if you don't want to lose your event data, you'll need to move files `events/*.db` to another location before removing the folder.
+> ⚠︎ Note however that your events are also be stored in this folder, so if you don't want to lose your event data, you'll need to move files `events/*.db` to another location before removing the folder.

 ## Linux and macOS